dasannikov/DefoldTypeScript/README.md

 ![Defold TypeScript](img/logo.jpg?raw=true "Defold TypeScript")

 # TypeScript support for Defold game engine
-**Disclaimer:** It's early version with very basic functionally (currenly have only functions for example projects) but it works.
+**Disclaimer:** It's early version with very basic functionality (currently have only functions for sample projects) but it works.
 A lot to do.
 Use an [example project](https://github.com/dasannikov/DefoldTypeScriptHello) for basic tests.

 ## How to Install.